“Once a new technology rolls over you, if you’re not part of the steamroller, you’re part of the road.”

 When recording XAVC S (100Mbps) movies: microSDXC card (UHS-I U3 or faster)

-Pay attention regarding write speed of the memory card you intend to use with your camera.
-Buy the fastest one at the start, since camera wont let you use some recording modes if memory card is not fast enough.
+Pay attention to the write speed of the memory card you intend to use with your camera.
+Buy the fastest one at the start, since the camera won’t let you use some recording modes if a memory card is not fast enough.

-This is the memory card that I use, and i can confirm that it works like a charm with all video modes and settings.
-I purchased it on Amazon and here is the link if you want to use it as starting point.
+This is the memory card that I use, and I can confirm that it works like a charm with all video modes and settings.
+I purchased it on Amazon and here is the link if you want to use it as a starting point.